seoninja13/n8n-Linkedin-Angular-Automation-Gmail/DOCUMENTATION-STATUS-ADMIN-GATEWAY.md

    - Documents 90% completion (4/7 operations working)
    - Identifies remaining 10% work needed
    - Includes comprehensive functionality analysis
+   - **CRITICAL**: Clarifies that Admin Gateway manages ALL workflows in the N8N instance, not just itself
    - **Use this for all current status information**

 ### **Accurate Supporting Documentation**